An RV can be a great way to travel, especially if you love escaping to remote locations that require road trips and many rest stops.

 It can help eliminate moisture, odor, and humidity throughout your RV.
 There is a turbo motor that can increase the fan speed if needed.
 If you're not completely satisfied, there is a two-year warranty.
 This unit can be used in spaces of up to 1,000 square feet.

-- DESIGNED FOR THE MODERN HOME - That most dehumidifiers are clunky eyesores is news to nobody.
-We designed with the modern consumer in mind: a sleek, clean look our customers love, convenient built-in wheels and handles, and a quiet fan that won't drown out your current binge-watching obsession.
-Durability is key, too, which is why we offer a 2-year warranty, plus an extra 6 months if you register on our website
+- Designed For The Modern Home - That most dehumidifiers are clunky eyesores is news to nobody.
+We designed with the modern consumer in mind: a sleek clean look, convenient built-in wheels and handles, and a quiet fan that won’t drown out your current binge-watching obsession.

-- SUPER EASY TO USE - Dehumidifiers don't need to be complicated, so ours isn't.
+- Super Easy To Use - Dehumidifiers don’t need to be complicated, so ours isn’t.
 Adjust to your ideal moisture setting, then let it run its continuous 24-hour cycle until the tank is full, at which point it will automatically shut-off.
-Don't got time for that?
-There's also a gravity-fed drain hose outlet for continuous draining.
-The hose is not included; we recommend a ⅝" diameter garden hose with a female threaded end, and optionally Teflon tape for extra security
+Don’t got time for that?
+There’s also a drain hose outlet for continuous draining.
+The hose is not included; we recommend a ⅝” diameter garden hose with an internal threaded end, and optionally Teflon tape for extra security

-- ELIMINATES MOISTNESS, ODOR & OTHER THINGS YOU HATE - Moist is a bad word.
-Our portable dehumidifier reduces odors and allergens by removing bacteria from humid air..
-It also features a Turbo mode that increases fan speed from Normal Air CFM 129 (cubic feet per minute) to High Air CFM 138 for maximum moisture removal and odor reduction
+- Eliminates Moistness - Moist is a bad word.
+Our portable dehumidifier reduces moisture through its built-in pump compressor.
+It also features a Turbo mode that increases fan speed from Normal Air CFM 165 (cubic feet per minute) to High Air CFM 188 for maximum moisture removal

-- IMPORTANT THINGS TO KNOW - Dehumidifiers emit heat when in use (that's how they absorb the moisture).
-This product won't work in the same room as an evaporative cooler, and is intended for any indoor space up to 1,500 SQ FT.
-It measures 15.2 x 10.2 x 19.7 inches, has a 3 liter (0.8 gallon) water tank capacity.
+- Important Things To Know - Dehumidifiers emit heat when in use (that’s how they absorb the moisture).
+This product won’t work in the same room as an evaporative cooler, and is intended for any indoor space up to 1,500 square feet.
+It measures 15.2 x 10 x 19.7 inches, has a 1 gallon water tank capacity, and removes up to 22 pints of moisture from the air per day.

 2. Best Budget Dehumidifier - Pro Breeze Mini